 One of the requirements to reach this goal is what Mormons call “celestial marriage.”
 Today celestial marriage is simply defined as a marriage in a Mormon temple designed to last not just until death but throughout all eternity.
 Couples joined in such marriages are considered “sealed” to each other.
 Their children afterward are automatically “sealed” to them as well.
 This, they believe, ensures that their family will continue in heaven eternally as a complete unit.

-We have to wonder, then, about the Apostle Paul or even Jesus Himself.
-Are they nothing more than "ministering angels" because they remained single here on earth?
+We have to wonder, then, about Paul or even Jesus Himself.
+Are they nothing more than “ministering angels” because they remained single here on earth?
 This would seem to be the case.
 However, to avoid this difficulty, LDS leaders have taught that both of them were married.
 In fact, some even taught that Jesus was a polygamist.
-See Journal of Discourses 1:345, 2:82, 4:259; The Seer, p.172.
+(See Journal of Discourses 1:345, 2:82, 4:259 as well as The Seer, p.172.)

 McConkie’s assertion is without biblical support.
 Unlike the LDS Church’s emphasis on marriage, Paul said it was good for a man not to marry because it allowed him to put all of his efforts into serving Jesus Christ (1 Cor.
 7:7).
 He never connected singleness with disobedience but acknowledged that such a man would naturally be concerned about providing for his family.
 This responsibility would hinder him from focusing solely on serving the Lord.
 When Paul advocated marriage in 1 Corinthians 7, he did so within the context of man’s weakness.
 Since man is weak and often tempted to sin, it would be better that he marry and remain faithful rather than stay single and risk sinning sexually (1 Cor.
 7:2-9).
 Due to the nature of man, then, it is better to marry-thereby becoming whole (Gen. 2:24, 1 Cor.
 7:2,9).